FallenDeity/discord.py-masterclass/docs/embeds.md

 # Embeds

-## What is Embed?
+## What is an Embed?

-Discord Embed object is a message component that is used as a way of adding rich content with different structures and formatting styles
+Discord Embed object is a message component that is used as a way of adding rich content with different structures and formatting styles.
+Discord embeds also allow you to use markdown in the fields and descriptions, which can be useful for formatting.
+Check out our [Markdown](./markdown-and-ansi.md) page for more information.

 ## Overview